 What causes the itchy rash?
 A rash from poison ivy is caused by an oil found in the plant called urushiol (you-ROO-shee-all).
 When this oil touches your skin, it often causes an itchy, blistering rash and that rash can spread to cover large sections of the body.

 Is there a homeopathic solution to the problem?

-The most common remedy used to both treat and in most cases prevent poison ivy rashes is the homeopathic remedy Rhus toxicodendron (Rhus tox).
-Made from the leaves of the poison ivy plant – this remedy is often the only remedy someone with poison ivy requires.
+The most common remedy used to treat poison ivy rashes is the homeopathic remedy Rhus toxicodendron (Rhus tox).
+Made from the leaves of the poison ivy plant, this remedy is often the only remedy someone with poison ivy requires.

 About Dr. Lisa Samet: